Q & A’s

 Answer: No, the registration fees do not cover any tournaments including provincials.
 Teams decide individually whether or not they will participate in tournaments and are responsible for associated expenses.

+Question: Is there a “Fair Play Policy” in place?
 Answer: Fall River Rebels Basketball endorses the fair play philosophies of Basketball Nova Scotia – “With fair play, everybody wins.
 If fair play is used in sport, all participants can stay focused on the essentials of the sport – not just winning, but on performing well and having fun”.
-The principles of fair play in sport combine integrity, fairness and respect.
-Those principals include:
+We also follow the fair play rules laid out by the Metro Basketball Association of Nova Scotia.

 Question: How are coaches selected?

-Question Can a player be “called up” to another team for a game?
+Question: Can a player be “called up” to another team for a game?

-Answer: The MBA allows coaches at an older or more competitive division of play to call a player up from a lower level team within their own club organization for a game if their team will not have enough players to compete in that particular game.
+Answer: The MBA allows coaches at an older or more competitive division of play to call a player up from a lower-level team within their own club organization for a game if their team will not have enough players to compete in that particular game.
 However, if a player is called up to play more than twice at that higher level (either in age level or competitive division) that player must remain at that level for the remainder of the season.
 Fall River Rebels Basketball expects that, as a common courtesy, the coach of the team needing a player will request the permission of the player’s regular team coach to call that player up.